npmussi/HW-2-Binary-Plus-Tree/README.txt

+Okay, so here we are trying to make a B+ Tree.

 The testhw and the Testing directory are now available for use.
 Copy testhw to one of your own directories.
 There is no need to copy the Testing directory.